HiddenHarmsHub/comparison-interface/docs/configuration.md

 The images must meet the following criteria:

-+ be either png or jpg/jpeg files
++ format png or jpg/jpeg files
 + be at least 300x300 pixels in size
 + unique file names